atharvk542/noise_aware_qaoa/README.md

 This project implements a noise-aware Quantum Approximate Optimization Algorithm (QAOA) for solving the multi-flow entanglement routing problem in quantum repeater networks.
 Unlike classical greedy heuristics that route demands sequentially, our QAOA approach finds globally optimal routing configurations that account for realistic hardware noise.

+### Key Innovation: Adversarial Topology Design

+Rather than testing on arbitrary random graphs, this implementation uses **adversarial topology generation** to create network structures specifically designed to expose weaknesses in greedy sequential routing algorithms.
+This approach honestly characterizes the problem regime where quantum optimization provides advantage.

+See `ADVERSARIAL_DESIGN.md` for complete details on the scientific justification and topology families.

 ### Scientific Contribution

+**Primary contribution**: Characterizes the structural properties of quantum networks (bottlenecks, resource contention, capacity-quality tradeoffs) where classical greedy heuristics fail and quantum global optimization succeeds.

-The key innovation is integrating realistic quantum hardware noise models directly into the QAOA optimization loop rather than assuming ideal quantum operations.
-This noise-aware approach evaluates the **actual** entanglement fidelity that would be achieved on physical hardware, enabling the optimizer to find solutions that are robust to real-world imperfections.
+**Secondary contribution**: Integrates realistic quantum hardware noise models directly into the QAOA optimization loop rather than assuming ideal quantum operations.
+This noise-aware approach evaluates the **actual** entanglement fidelity that would be achieved on physical hardware.

+**Practical impact**: Provides actionable insights for network designers—if your quantum network has bottleneck structure with competing demands, quantum optimization provides value.
+If resources are abundant, classical methods suffice.

 ### Problem Statement

 Quantum repeater networks consist of nodes with finite memory qubits connected by quantum channels.
 When multiple user pairs need to establish entanglement simultaneously, their path choices interact through shared resources (memory qubits, link bandwidth), creating a complex combinatorial optimization problem.

 Classical greedy approaches route demands sequentially in priority order, systematically favoring early demands and missing global optima where slightly suboptimal individual choices yield better aggregate performance.
-This project demonstrates that QAOA can outperform these classical methods in conflict-rich network scenarios.
+We demonstrate that QAOA can discover these global optima in networks with adversarial structure (bottlenecks, cut vertices, capacity-quality tradeoffs).

 ## Key Features